Antonín Staněk: Chamber of Deputies

 In the 2006 Czech municipal elections, Staněk ran for Olomouc City Council as a member of ČSSD, but was unsuccessful.
 He became a city councilor only after the 2010 elections.

 In the 2014 Czech municipal elections, he defended his position as a city councilor of Olomouc, leading the ČSSD candidate list.
 Although the ČSSD finished in second place, it eventually negotiated a coalition with the ODS, KDU-ČSL, and TOP 09, and Staněk was elected mayor of the statutory city of Olomouc on 10 November.
 After the resignation of Jitka Seitlová, Staněk became a city representative again in July 2020.

 Staněk tried to enter Olomouc Regional Assembly as a member of the ČSSD twice, but was unsuccessful in both 2008 and 2012.
 In the 2017 Czech parliamentary election, he finished first as a ČSSD candidate in the Olomouc Region, thus became a member of parliament with 1,362 votes.

 Minister of Culture

 Staněk failed to run for the post as vice-chairman of the ČSSD twice at the party congresses in 2018 and 2019.
-On 18 May 2018, president of ČSSD approved him as a candidate for the post of Minister of Culture of the Czech Republic.
-On 22 June, prime minister Andrej Babiš sworn him Minister of Culture of the Czech Republic his newly-formed government.
-On 27 June, president Miloš Zeman appointed Staněk to this government.
+On 18 May 2018, the president the of ČSSD approved him as a candidate for the post of Minister of Culture of the Czech Republic.
+On 22 June, prime minister Andrej Babiš chose him for the post of Minister of Culture of the Czech Republic in his newly-formed government.
+On 27 June, President Miloš Zeman approved his appointment.

+European Parliament

+On 24 April 2026, Přísaha announced that both their MEPs Staněk and Nikola Bartůšek left the party.

 Personal life

 Staněk listens to Metallica and Finnish singer Tarja Turunen.
-He serves as chairman of the Supervisory Board of SK Sigma Olomouc.
+He serves as chairman of the supervisory board of SK Sigma Olomouc.